ad-si/awesome-lego/README.md

 	- [LEGO Ideas] - Wiki for collecting LEGO ideas.
 - [lugnet] - International LEGO Users Group Network and global community of LEGO enthusiasts.
 - [peeron] - Partial listing of the parts in official LEGO sets.
+- [Unofficial Minifigure Catalog] - App with information about all minifigures and sets from 1975 to 2015.
 - [Let's build it again] - Online LEGO building instructions.

 [brickset]: http://brickset.com